The Best of Two Extremes

 The still dim light outside tells me in a natural manner what the clock would otherwise do with needless precision – the sun is yet to rise.
 I disregard the molecules of laziness telling me to slip back into the sleeping bag and walk towards the fire, which has held its heat throughout the night.

 I reach for the pile of sticks laying next to the pit, grab the less humid pieces available, and use my Neandertal skills to produce flames.

-While the coffee is brewing, I tip-toe back to the tent so not to get my socks wet and reach for my backpack in one of the corners, grabbing my travel notebook.
+While the coffee is brewing, I tip-toe back to the tent to avoid getting my socks wet – and I reach for my backpack in one of the corners, grabbing my travel notebook.
 Just like photographers have golden hours, I like to write before the sun comes out.